enguy125/art288/README.md

 from a high-level design problem and ending with a detailed specification

 ## Project 1
-### Topic
-#### AI Innovation is Transforming the Educational Landscape
+#### Topic: AI Innovation is Transforming the Educational Landscape
-view my project here: https://enguy125.github.io/enguy125/art228/project1/index.html
+##### view my project here: https://enguy125.github.io/enguy125/art228/project1/index.html
 ### Task
 Code a mini news web page from scratch using an assortment of relevant and credible articles.
 These articles should reflect your interests or concerns, defined either by sources, topics, or contents.
 ### Deliverables